Pithers/CSCI-Classes/EECE637/Bluetooth_Program/README.md

 # bluepi_service- Bluetooth Pairing Service for Raspberry Pi

-## Synopsis:
+## Functions:
 	#include <bluepi.h>
 	int bluepi_service(uint8_t channel);

 ## Description:
 bluepi_service() creates an sdp channel and binds to an rfcomm socket.
 The function blocks until it recieves a verified connection.
 On a connection request from another bluetooth device it searches through the file "bluetooth_ids" and compares the connecting device's bluetooth address to those in the file.
 If the connecting address is located in the file then a socket is esablished between the devices and a socket descriptor is returned.
 If the connecting device is not in "bluetooth_ids" the connection to the connecting device is terminated and the service continues to wait for another connection.

 ## Parameters:
 	uint8_t channel